Have a Romantic Retro Weekend in Palm Springs

 1. Palm Canyon Drive / Village Fest

-Any trip to Palm Springs should probably include a walk down Palm Canyon Drive (North and South), with its wonderful assortment of restaurants with outdoor dining and interesting shops.
-We found it buzzing with outdoor diners and other activity throughout the day and into the evening.
+Any trip to Palm Springs should include one or more visits to Palm Canyon Drive (North and South), with its wonderful assortment of restaurants with outdoor dining and interesting shops.
+We found it buzzing with outdoor diners and other activities throughout the day and into the evening.

 It’s very walkable, and in fact, nearly every Thursday they close the street off to traffic for Village Fest, a street fair with crafts, food, and entertainment.
 It has a great night-market type of vibe!